General Licensing FAQs

 Will a device in inventory require a license?

 No. Only active devices in networks require a license.

-Can a faulty device still be RMAd after the license has been moved to a spare device?
+Can a Return Material Authorization (RMA) be submitted for a faulty device after the license has been moved to a spare device?

 Yes.
 Hardware warranty is separate from licensing.

 Can you assign the license from one device to another?